byts-india/MERN-stack-Notes/02-NodeJS-Express/part-05-mongoose/mongoose-part-01.md

 # Mongoose

-- Mongoose is an Object Data Modeling (ODM) library for MongoDB.
+- Mongoose is an Object Document Mapping (ODM) library for MongoDB.
 - MongoDB is a NoSQL database and Mongoose is used to interact with MongoDB by providing a schema-based solution.
 - The Mongoose acts as the abstraction layer over the MongoDB database.
 - It is generally preferred over using normal MongoDB because it simplifies the process of sending complex queries.